kubernetes/kubernetes/docs/admin/daemons.md

 DaemonSet objects are in the [`extensions` API Group](../api.md#api-groups).
 DaemonSet is not enabled by default.
 Enable it by setting `--runtime-config=extensions/v1beta1/daemonsets=true` on the api server.
-This can be achieved by exporting ENABLE_DAEMONSETS=true before running kube-up.sh script on GCE.
+This can be achieved by exporting KUBE_ENABLE_DAEMONSETS=true before running kube-up.sh script on GCE.

 DaemonSet objects effectively have [API version `v1alpha1`](../api.md#api-versioning).